jstarrdewar/adhesive/README.md

 `main_built.js`<br/>
 `main_built.js.map`

 You can customize this by adding a `sourceMap` object.
 It has two parameters: `path` and `root`.
 The source map will be saved at `path`, and `root` specifies where the source map will look for files.
 This gets a little confusing, because it's relative to the source map's path at runtime.
 If you set the source map path to `maps/main_sourcemap.map` and the `root` isn't set to anything, the source map will look for files in `maps/js/`, which is not what you want.
 When in doubt, don't set `root`.
-It will automatically be pointed to the current folder, which is usually the right choice.
+It will automatically be pointed at the current folder, which is usually the right choice.

 Here's an example configuration with everything in it: